NunoDasNeves/haskell-c-compiler/README.md

     * Wanna keep this simple, might add else as well
 * Types: int, int\*, int[], char, char\*, char[]
     * Probably will support & for getting variable addresses too
-* Basic asm support, so we can do syscalls and such
+* Basic inline asm support, so we can do syscalls and such
     * Might just do a syscall() keyword instead..hmm

 ##(Planned) Limitations